SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 they do not have a "formal application process" which grants them the power to do anything, like exclude certain populations they disfavor

+they said they got my email from juicebox and offered to remove it. however, 4 months later, the same team sent 3 successive emails to me again

 ## Metantz / Zettabyte

 <span lang="zh-TW">會說中文嗎？</span> they want a "vue/next.js" dev (is that not nuxt? or is their codebase a result of two highly opiniated engineers) who can draw rectangles in figma. the worst part? it's in palo alto